Characterization of fractional Sobolev--Poincar\'e and (localized) Hardy inequalities: On Sobolev-Poincar e and localized Hardy inequalities

 In the above estimate we used the Hardy-Littlewood-Wiener maximal function theorem.
-This proved the first part of \cref{Fractional Hardy Inequality}.
+By density, we conclude the first part of \cref{Fractional Hardy Inequality}.
 The second part follows from the first part together with \cref{seminorm equivalent}.
 This completes the proof of the theorem. \end{proof}